thisshehab/SecureDNS/README.md

 ## Features of SecureDNS

 ### Scan Misconfig Domain names
-Regular scans of DNS records for unauthorized changes or vulner
+Regular scans of DNS records for unauthorized changes or vulnerab

 ### Get Excel sheet
 Get the output as a Excel file that has detailed about the domain and the ip referring to and other info..